 SPECIAL CONDITION 4.
 If an applicable effluent standard or limitation is promulgated under Sections 301(b)(2)(C) and (D), 304(b)(2), and 307(a)(2) of the Clean Water Act and that effluent standard or limitation is more stringent than any effluent limitation in the permit or controls a pollutant not limited in the NPDES Permit, the Agency shall revise or modify the permit in accordance with the more stringent standard or prohibition and shall so notify the permittee.

 SPECIAL CONDITION 5.
-For the purpose of this permit, the discharge from Outfall 001 is limited to stormwater runoff, free from process and other wastewater discharges.
+For the purpose of this permit outfall(s) 001 limited to stormwater, free from process and other wastewater discharges.